UK-Jimbo/devcontainer-tunnel/README.md

 - **Automatic Detection**: Scans running Docker containers for VS Code Dev Container metadata and extracts `forwardPorts`.
 - **Iptables Management**: Creates and manages dedicated iptables chains for port forwarding.
 - **Safety**: Only affects its own rules; preserves existing iptables configurations.
-- **Persistence**: Can be installed as a systemd service for automatic setup on boot.
+- **Persistence**: Can be installed as a systemd service with a timer that checks for new containers every 30 seconds.
 - **Modes**:
   - `--check`: Validate dependencies (iptables, docker, jq).
   - `--dry-run`: Simulate rule generation without applying changes.